DamourYouKnow/oc-transpo-js/README.md

 # oc-transpo-js

-This is an unofficial JavaScript API wrapper for the OC Transpo API.
-This project is in no way affiliated with OC Tranpo.
+This is an unofficial JavaScript/TypeScript API wrapper for the OC Transpo API.
+This npm puproject is in no way affiliated with OC Tranpo.

 The offical API documentation can be found [here](http://www.octranspo.com/en/plan-your-trip/travel-tools/developers/dev-doc).

+The real API responses have been modified to maintain consistency.

 ## Setup: